A Poem By Sumitpal Singh Rehal

 That guy replied that I if I disagree with the empire then I have no right to call myself British and should leave Britain.

-My first response was that’s like saying if a German disagrees with the Third Reich then they have no right to be German.
+I responded if a Berliners disagrees with the Third Reich then they have no right to be German.

 Both were forceful European empires that killed millions with a superior objective.